 That actually sounds really complex.
 What if you don’t know all the specifics yet?
 Or have no idea how to balance all these things out?
 Isn’t there an easier way?

 There is actually, and it’s pretty straightforward.
 If you have a budget in mind: just let us know.
-At Content & Coffee, we aim to co-create projects, involve our clients each step of the way.
+At Content & Coffee, we aim to co-create projects, involve our clients every step of the way.
 So why not start at the price point?
-Let’s go through your ideas and expectations for your project together, finding the perfect balance to bring your vision alive within that budget.
+Let’s go through your ideas and expectations for your project together, finding the perfect balance to bring your vision to live within that budget.
 In the end, our goal is to make our clients happy, by delivering them the result they hoped for… and more.